Kev-gp/published-notes/content/Blogs/Why Write.md

 modified_date: 2025-08-14T21:27:37+08:00
 created: 2024-07-31T17:04:09+08:00
 ---
 Sitting down at my wooden desk, I could vividly recall the rigorous and demanding process of composing essays at my school table years back.
 I'd start chewing the inside of my cheek, my brows furrowed.
-The air thickened with tension and anxiety of the task at hand as each tick of the clock gets louder in the background.
+The air thickened with tension and anxiety of the task at hand as each tick of the clock grew louder in the background.
 I’m brought into a world of academic rigor, where every word is weighed, every claim calibrated.

-The contrast is striking once I look at the journal laying before me.
-The written words flow freely without restraint.
+The contrast is striking once I look at the journal lying before me.
+The words flow freely, unrestrained.
 I write because I want to and I let my handwriting go loose, allowing the reflective process of journaling to remain unstifled.

-Do you ever wonder:
+Sometimes, I also wonder:
 $\newline$
 $\newline$
 > *Why bother reading stacks of books and watching a whole list of videos if they keep slipping through my mental grasp?*

 $\newline$
-Nowadays my notebook acts as a trusty companion I carry with me everywhere I go, always there to capture fleeting thoughts and keep them safe until I could act on them.
+These days, my notebook acts as a trusty companion I carry with me everywhere I go, always there to capture fleeting thoughts and keep them safe until I can act on them.

 Notebooks are versatile, be it in digital or physical form.
 A powerful assistant to my work or studies, or a journal for self-reflection, it’s in writing that I find relief, a way to effectively organise my thoughts, and make them permanent.

-Parsing through my notes I sometimes wonder; how does writing shape the way we think and feel?
+Parsing through my notes I sometimes ask; how does writing shape the way we think and feel?

 ## Writing for learning